xtdb/xtdb/doc/adr/0010-arrow-implementation.md

 `core2.relation` needs to be consolidated into this world somehow.
 One option is to sub-class ValueVector, another is to use dense unions with gaps in the offsets to simulate the filtering.
+A third is to fully embrace it, but this may create duplication with Arrow itself.